 Note: While written notification isn’t required by law, we recommend that you notify your employer of your intention to file for Workers’ Compensation in writing to ensure a record of correspondence.
 Further, keep a record of all communication with your employer and its insurance company.
 This way, if you are ever denied any benefits or wish to challenge decisions made in your case, you will have a paper trail.

-Contact a Skilled NJ Workers’ Compensation Lawyer Today about Your Injuries
+Contact a Skilled NJ Workers’ Compensation Lawyer Today About Your Injuries in Middletown, New Jersey

 When you are injured at work, you should be focused on getting medical treatment.
 It’s not unusual if your attention isn’t on deadlines associated with the legal red tape of filing for Workers’ Compensation benefits.
 That’s why you need a knowledgeable New Jersey Workers’ Comp lawyer to take care of your claims.